-RDID instruction is for reading the manufacturer ID of 1-byte and followed by Device ID of 2-byte.
-The Macronix Manufacturer ID is C2(hex), the memory type ID is 20(hex) as the first-byte device ID, and the individual device ID of second-byte ID is as followings: 11(hex) for MX25L1006E.
+The RDID instruction is for reading the manufacturer ID of 1-byte and followed by Device ID of 2-byte.
+The Macronix Manufacturer ID and Device ID are listed as table of "ID Definitions".

-The sequence of issuing RDID instruction is: CS# goes low \rightarrow sending RDID instruction code \rightarrow 24-bits ID data out on SO \rightarrow to end RDID operation can use CS# to high at any time during data out. (see Figure.
+The sequence of issuing RDID instruction is: CS# goes low $\rightarrow$ sending RDID instruction code $\rightarrow$ 24-bits ID data out on SO $\rightarrow$ to end RDID operation can use CS# to high at any time during data out. (see Figure.
 13)